 - 64 percent of people who have been cyberbullied say it affects their ability to learn and feel safe at school.
 [Cyberbullying Research Center]

-- Students who experience cyberbullying are more likely to have trouble adjusting in school.
+- Students who experience cyberbullying are more likely to have trouble adjusting to school.
 They are also more likely to have mental health and behavior problems.
 [Center for Disease Control]

-- Bullied students are twice as likely than other students to experience problems such as headaches and stomach aches [Gini and Pozzoli, 2013]
+- Bullied students are twice as likely as other students to experience problems such as headaches and stomach aches.
+[Gini and Pozzoli, 2013]

-- 19 percent of bullied students say the experience has had a negative impact on how they feel about themselves.
-14 percent say it has a negative impact on their relationships with friends and family, and 9 percent reported a negative impact on their schoolwork.
+- 19 percent of bullied students say the experience has negatively impacted how they feel about themselves.
+14 percent say it has negatively impacted their relationships with friends and family, and 9 percent reported a negative impact on their schoolwork.
 [National Center for Education Statistics]

 What's perhaps more concerning, though, is the impact cyberbullying has on the one doing the actual bullying.